ASAP Program Eligibility

 1. Currently enrolled and in good standing in a Bachelors or Associates Degree program at an accredited college or university in the state of New Jersey* (other than Princeton University)

-During the period of the 2022 ASAP Summer Institute, students must be able to live in on-campus housing provided by the ASAP program at Princeton University, or commute multiple times per week to Princeton's campus.
+4. Committed to full-time participation in the ASAP Summer Institute for the entirety of the months of June and July – including a combination of regular workshops, weekly small-group coaching sessions, and daily responsibilities particular to the internship placement.
+During the period of the ASAP Summer Institute, students must be able to live in on-campus housing provided by the ASAP program at Princeton University, or commute multiple times per week to Princeton's campus.

 Qualities